rgrokett/RaspiAsteriskAlexa/README.md

 Important Note: This can only be used as a proof-of-concept.
 It currently does not meet the Amazon Voice Service Agreement for Public or Commercial application.
 See https://developer.amazon.com/edw/avs_agreement.html for more details.
 It does meet requirements for home or experimental (private) use.
 To keep it private, the Asterisk configuration files here default to an internal Asterisk extension only.

+Also available: Google Voice Assistant running on Asterisk PBX on a Pi.  https://github.com/rgrokett/RaspiAsteriskGoogle

 # Overview
 This requires an account with Amazon and Amazon Voice Services: https://developer.amazon.com/public/solutions/alexa/alexa-voice-service